Introduction to Capacitors:

 Understanding these failure modes and mechanisms is vital for selecting the appropriate capacitor type and implementing effective design strategies to enhance the reliability and longevity of electronic systems.

-Lifetime estimation
+Estimated Lifetime

 Estimating the lifetime of capacitors is essential for ensuring the reliability and longevity of electronic systems.
 The failure rate of capacitors typically follows a "bathtub curve," comprising three distinct phases: